yzioer/course/exercises/journal/exercise04-task.md

 # Exercise 4 - Growth

-This week's exercise is about growth and death.
-It is structured in three parts, one part that can be solved by running the simulation locally, one part that can be solved with pen and paper, and a competitive part that requires you to upload your agent to be run in the common simulation.
+This week's exercise is about growth, savings, and death.
+The first part can be solved with pen and paper, and the second part is about verifying the solution in the simulation.

-## Task 0 - Growth

-We extend the existing simulation from the previous exercise by continuously adding additional agents.
-Unlike the initial agents, these additional agents do not get a land endowment, so the amount of land stays constant as the population grows.

-Run the [GrowthConfiguration](../src/com/agentecon/exercise4/GrowthConfiguration.java).
-You will find that firms start making profits after a while!
-Why do you think is that?
-Also, what is your interpretation of the diverging prices for man-hours and potatoes?
-Which agents benefit from the growing population, which agents do not?

-Sidenote: if you study the growth configuration in detail, you will notice that money is being printed to ensure money supply grows with the economy, thereby keeping prices in a useful range.
-This effect is only nominal and not relevant for solving this task.

 ## Task 1: Savings Rule